+Are you curious to know about the Cambridge University accceptace rate?
 If you’re an aspiring college student from America, chances are you know all about the Ivy League.
-It includes some of the country’s oldest and most prestigious higher education institutions.
+It includes the country’s oldest and most prestigious higher education institutions.

 Based in England, Cambridge is the second-oldest English-speaking university in the world.
 It has turned out hundreds of Nobel prize winners, heads of state, and pop culture icons — not to mention it’s renowned by all the league tables as one of the world’s top schools.

-This guide explains everything you need to know about the University of Cambridge.
-We’ll explore how to get into Cambridge as an undergrad or postgraduate, the Cambridge application process, and walk you through Cambridge’s 31 colleges and how they work.
+In this guide, I will explain everything you need to know about the University of Cambridge.
+I will explore how you can get into Cambridge as an undergrad or postgraduate student and examine the Cambridge application process in depth.
+I will also discuss the Cambridge University acceptance rate and walk you through Cambridge’s 31 colleges and how they work.

 If you’re keen on attending an English university with a pedigree, you belong at the University of Cambridge.

 Founded in 1209, Cambridge University was granted a royal charter by King Henry III in 1231.
 If you care to do the math, Cambridge is the second-oldest university in the English-speaking world.